bdombro/slimr/packages/forms/README.md

 # 🪶 @slimr/forms [![npm package](https://img.shields.io/npm/v/@slimr/forms.svg?style=flat-square)](https://npmjs.org/package/@slimr/forms)

-A slim (< 1kB), minimalistic form hook that returns a Form component and reactive form state.
+A slim (< 1kB), enhanced HTML form with auto-disabling, auto-reset, error handling, more JS events, and context to its children.

-The Form component:

 - optimizes for vanilla, uncontrolled input elements
+- does not cause re-renders
+- disables form elements while submitting
+- can auto-reset the form is desired
+- uses browser accessibility APIs to share errors to form elements
 - wraps onSubmit to
   - auto call event.preventsDefault()
+  - pass form values as an Object
-  - track submitting, error, submitted, accepted state
+- provide JS events and React context for rejected, submitted, accepted states
-  - auto catches errors if elements have an `error` attribute
 - < 1kB when bundled+gzipped with a broader application

 ## Context

-`@slimr` is a set of slim React (hence '@slimr') libs:
+`@slimr` is a set of slim React (hence '@slimr') libs.
+Check them all out on [github](https://github.com/bdombro/slimr)!

-- [@slimr/css](https://www.npmjs.com/package/@slimr/css) - Framework agnostic css-in-js features inspired by the popular Emotion lib
-- [@slimr/forms](https://www.npmjs.com/package/@slimr/forms) - A minimalistic form hook
-- [@slimr/markdown](https://www.npmjs.com/package/@slimr/markdown) - A simple component and slim markdown-to-html parser
-- [@slimr/mdi-paths](https://www.npmjs.com/package/@slimr/mdi-paths) - A basic Icon component and Material Design icon svg paths, code-split by path.
-- [@slimr/react](https://www.npmjs.com/package/@slimr/react) - A collection of useful 1st and third party react components, hooks, and util.
-Includes several other @slimr libs for convenience
-- [@slimr/router](https://www.npmjs.com/package/@slimr/router) - A novel React-web router that supports stack routing
-- [@slimr/styled](https://www.npmjs.com/package/@slimr/styled) - css-in-js features inspired by the popular styled-components and Chakra-UI libs
-- [@slimr/swr](https://www.npmjs.com/package/@slimr/swr) - A React hook for fetching data that supports stale-while-refresh eager rendering
-- [@slimr/util](https://www.npmjs.com/package/@slimr/util) - Framework agnostic Javascript polyfills

 ## Usage